Switch Mobility: Ashok Leyland acquisition and name rebrand

 In July 2021, Switch Mobility Ltd announced plans to roll out its electric (E) buses and light commercial vehicles (LCV) from the group's UK and Indian plants.
-In December 2021, Switch Mobility Ltd announced the setting up of a manufacturing and technology centre in Castilla y León, Spain, at an investment of about €100 million spread over the next 10 years.

-Switch Mobility announced in November 2021 plans to supply 300 technologically advanced twelve-metre electric buses and the charging infrastructure to Bengaluru's Metropolitan Transport Corporation (BMTC) with the aim to reduce carbon emissions by over 14,500 tonnes every year.
-A month later, parent company Ashok Leyland chalked up an EV road map with plans to launch its first e-LCV in December 2021.
+In December 2021, Switch Mobility Ltd announced the setting up of a manufacturing and technology centre in Castilla y León, Spain, at an investment of about €100 million spread over the next 10 years.Switch Mobility announced in November 2021 plans to supply 300 technologically advanced twelve-metre electric buses and the charging infrastructure to Bengaluru's Metropolitan Transport Corporation (BMTC) with the aim to reduce carbon emissions by over 14,500 tonnes every year.
+A month later, parent company Ashok Leyland published an EV road map with plans to launch its first e-LCV in December 2021.

-In January 2022, Switch Mobility announced its plan on building a new manufacturing and technology centre on a greenfield site in the Soto de Medinilla area of Valladolid, Spain.
+In January 2022, Switch Mobility announced plans to build a new manufacturing and technology centre on a greenfield site in the Soto de Medinilla area of Valladolid, Spain.
 A month later, it announced that 40 new electric buses would be operational in Chandigarh.
 These zero-emission buses would be delivered to the Chandigarh Transport Undertaking (CTU) the same month.

+In March 2025, it was announced that a consultation process had begun for the closure of the Sherburn-in-Elmet factory, with the reason given a slower than expected transition to electric vehicles by public transport operators.